pmjones/adr/README.md

 #### Model-View-ViewModel

 [MVVM](https://en.wikipedia.org/wiki/Model_View_ViewModel) seems more suited to desktop applications than web interactions.
 (Recall that ADR is specifically intended for web interactions.)

+#### Resource-Method-Representation

+I had not heard of [RMR](http://www.peej.co.uk/articles/rmr-architecture.html) before it was pointed out to me by [ircmaxell on Reddit](http://www.reddit.com/r/PHP/comments/24s8yn/actiondomainresponse_a_tentative_mvc_refinement/cha8jo1)

+ADR and RMR seem very similar, and seem to map well to each other:

+    Resource       <--> Domain
+    Method         <--> Action
+    Representation <--> Responder

+However, some nuances of RMR make me think they are still somewhat different from each other.
+For example:

+> So in an OO language, a HTTP resource can be thought of as an object with private member variables and a number of public methods that correspond to the standard HTTP methods.
+From an MVC point of view, a resource can be thought of as a model with a bit of controller thrown in.

+To me, this seems like mixing concerns just a bit too much.
+I'd rather see a clearer of the domain model from the action being applied to the domain.

+> So the representation is like a view in MVC, we give it a resource object and tell it to serialize the data into it's output format.

+There seems to be no allowance for other kinds of HTTP responses, such as "Not Found".
+That kind of response is clearly not a representation of the requested resource.

+Having said all that, it may be that ADR could be considered an expanded or superset variation of RMR, one where a _Resource_ and an action one can perform on it are cleanly separated into _Domain_ and a _Action_, and where the representation of the response is handled by a _Responder_.

 ### Examples of MVC vs ADR